OddyseeGamers/ueberauth_discord/README.md

 # Überauth Wordpress

-> Wordpress OAuth2 strategy for Überauth.
+> Wordpress OAuth2 strategy for Überauth based on [ueberauth_discord](https://github.com/schwarz/ueberauth_discord)

-For additional documentation on Discord's OAuth implementation see [discord-oauth2-example](https://github.com/hammerandchisel/discord-oauth2-example).
+For additional documentation on Wordpress's OAuth implementation see [wordpress-oauth-server](https://github.com/justingreerbbi/wordpress-oauth-server) and [wp-oauth.com](https://wp-oauth.com).

 ## Installation

-1. Setup your application at [Discord Developers](https://discordapp.com/developers/applications/me).

 1. Add `:ueberauth_wordpress` to your list of dependencies in `mix.exs`: